katmem/peinow/README.md

 # PeiNow Project - A Web-based System for Ordering Products, using NoSQL Database Technologies
 This project was built using Django, MongoDB, HTML, CSS, JS and jQuery.
 It is a web application used for online food ordering and allows users to select their preferred date and time for picking up their order.

-Users can create an account, login, search for restaurants in the city of their choice, add items to their cart and select pickup time.
-Restaurants can also create an account, add their menu, get notified when new orders are placed and either accept or reject them.
+Users can:
+1. Register to the app and login/logout
+2. Update their profile information and password
+3. Choose a city and view the restaurants of that city by type (e.g., burger, pizza, pastry, coffee)
+4. View restaurant details such as name, type of food served, address and opening times
+5. View the menu of each restaurant, add items to cart, update their quantity and remove them
+6. Make an order after entering their details (e.g., first name, last name, email, phone) and choose a pickup date and hour.
+7. Pay by credit card
+8. View their order history

+Restaurants can:
+1. Create an account and login/logout
+2. Add information about them such as name, description, photo, type of food served, phone, address and opening hours
+3. Add new items to their menu, delete products and edit information about them such as product name, description, price, photo, and food category
+4. Choose the ingredients that will be available to the users for creating their own coffee, pizza, crepe and burger, and specify their price
+5. Get notified as soon as a new order is made and accept/reject it
+6. View orders that have already be picked up, will be picked up that day or in the following days

 ## Screenshots

 Homepage